-- BEST FOR OCCASIONAL USE: Newborn Drip-Free Smooth Hex Rod Caulking Gun
+- BEST OVERALL: Newborn Drip-Free Smooth Hex Rod Caulking Gun

-- BEST FOR CAULKING AROUND CORNERS: Newborn 250 Smooth Rod Revolving Frame Caulking Gun
+- BEST FOR CORNERS: Newborn 250 Smooth Rod Revolving Frame Caulking Gun

-- BEST FOR THICK SEALANT: PC Products Steel Dispensing Caulking Gun
+- BEST FOR SEALANT: PC Products Steel Dispensing Caulking Gun

-- BEST POWERED GUN FOR EXTENDED OR PRECISION USE: Chicago Pneumatic Air Caulking Gun
+- HEAVY-DUTY PICK: Chicago Pneumatic Air Caulking Gun

 - Ratchet rod: Caulking guns with ratchet rods (serrated rods that “catch” with each hand squeeze) are inexpensive and suitable for light projects.
 The biggest problem with ratchet rods is that the sealant keeps oozing out until you twist the end of the rod and pull it back to release pressure.
 This can make a mess and lead to wasted sealant.